 This despite the fact that a 10-year study performed by The Independent Scientific Group on bovine TB, which cost taxpayers £50 million, concluded that culling badgers would make no meaningful contribution to bovine TB control in Britain and could indeed increase the spread of the disease.

-The Government insists they will go ahead with the planned cull in summer 2013 despite Parliament voting against the plans and huge opposition from leading scientists, animal welfare organisations and the general public.
+Pilot culls in Somerset and Gloucestershire began on 26 August 2013 despite Parliament voting against the plans in 2012 and huge opposition from leading scientists, animal welfare organisations and the general public.

 If you think the Government is shooting in the dark, please write to Secretary of State for Defra, Owen Paterson, to voice your opposition.Have you written to your MP?